The device command sets modes for certain external devices, where the device-type can be:

 The command device snav enables manipulation with a SpaceNavigator® 3D mouse from 3Dconnexion.
 The fly option indicates whether the force applied to the device should be interpreted as acting on the camera (true), where pushing forward zooms in because it moves the camera viewpoint toward the scene, or as acting on the models in the scene (false, default), where pushing forward zooms out because it pushes the models away.
 In either case, however, it is the camera that actually moves.
 The speed option sets a sensitivity factor for motion relative to the device (default 1.0).
 Decreasing the value (for example, to 0.1) reduces sensitivity to give slower motion, whereas increasing the value has the opposite effect.
 See also: mousemode

+The mirror option indicates whether to show the ChimeraX scene in the desktop graphics window.
+If true (default), the VR headset right-eye view is shown, with graphics waitForVsync automatically set to false so that VR rendering will not slow down to the desktop rendering rate.
+If false, no graphics are shown in the desktop display, allowing all graphics computing resources to be dedicated to VR headset rendering.
 Updating the graphics window can cause flicker in the VR headset because refreshing the computer display (nominally 60 times per second) slows rendering to headset.
 ChimeraX turns off syncing to vertical refresh if possible.
 Another way to mirror is to use SteamVR's menu entry to display mirror window.

-The clickRange option sets the depth range for picking objects with the hand-controller cones, where r (default 5.0) is the maximum distance from the tip of the cone to the object in scene distance units, typically Å. Limiting the range prevents accidentally picking far-away objects.
+The clickRange option sets the depth range for picking objects with the hand-controller cones, where r is the maximum distance from the tip of the cone to the object, in units of meters in the room (default 0.10).
+Limiting the range prevents accidentally picking far-away objects.

 The simplifyGraphics option (default true) reduces the maximum level of detail in VR by limiting the total atom and bond triangles to one million each.
 This helps to maintain full rendering speed.
 The previous total-triangle limits are restored when the VR mode is turned off.
 Normally, the maximum atom and bond triangles are set to five million each.
 See also: graphics